cdslabamotong/QRTS/README.md

 # Query-decision Regression with Task Shift

-Code for USCO-Solver.

 **Query-decision Regression between Shortest Path and Minimum Steiner Tree, PAKDD 2024**

-Considering a graph with unknown weights, can we find the shortest path for a pair of nodes if we know the minimal Steiner trees associated with some subset of nodes?
+Considering a graph with unknown weights, can we find the shortest path for a pair of nodes (a-d) if we know the minimal Steiner trees associated with some subset of nodes (e-h)?

 ![alt text](https://github.com/cdslabamotong/QRTS/blob/main/abstract.jpg)